neilgee/venobox/readme.txt

 4. Choose between alt, title and caption as the Title for the lightbox Title.

 == Changelog ==

+2.0.5 - 30/12/2020

+- Update VenoBox.js to version 1.9.2: Remove focus from link to avoid multiple calls with enter key

 2.0.4 - 20/11/2020